arcadianlyric/capstone_fullstack/README.md

 ## Full Stack Capstone project

 ### Goals
-The api is a restuarant menu with:
+The api is a restuarant menu with hosted on Heroku https://menu-api101.herokuapp.com:

 2 tables: dish and ingredient
 dish with id, name, price, indredients;